kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/_index.md

 ## Lucille Connectors

-Lucille Connectors are components that retrieve data from a source system, packages the data into "Documents", and publishes them to a pipeline.
+Lucille Connectors are components that retrieve data from a source system, package the data into "Documents", and publish them to a pipeline.

 To configure a Connector, you have to provide its class (under `class`) in its config.
 You also need to specify a `name` for the Connector.
 Optionally, you can specify the `pipeline`, a `docIdPrefix`, and whether the Connector requires a Publisher to `collapse`.

-You'll also provide the parameters needed by the Connector as well.
+You'll also provide the parameters needed by the Connector.
 For example, the `SequenceConnector` requires one parameter, `numDocs`, and accepts an optional parameter, `startWith`.
 So, a `SequenceConnector` Config would look something like this:

 ```hocon